Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Theoretical Background and Related Work

 An alternative line of work models time discretely.
-Kaplan-Meier (KM) estimator~\cite{km58} is non-parametric and makes no assumptions about the underlying event-time distribution or covariate effects, but only describes a population-level survival and does not provide predictions for individual data points.
-The conditional KM estimator~\cite{beran81} addresses this limitation by applying k-NN to incorporate covariates in survival function estimation.
-A kernel version of the conditional KM estimator~\cite{chen19} assigns weights to different training points according to a kernel function.
-This is further extended with deep learning in ~\cite{chen20, chen23, chen24}.
-Another discrete-time method, DeepHit~\cite{lee18}, directly estimates the distribution of events in discrete time, using a neural network trained with a likelihood loss and a ranking loss.
+Kaplan-Meier (KM) estimator~\citep{km58} is non-parametric and makes no assumptions about the underlying event-time distribution or covariate effects, but only describes a population-level survival.
+This has been further extended to incorporate covariates in survival function estimation~\citep{beran81, chen19, chen20, chen23, chen24}.
+Another discrete-time method, DeepHit~\citep{lee18}, directly estimates the distribution of events in discrete time, using a neural network trained with a likelihood loss and a ranking loss.
 While discrete-time methods are more flexible, they are known to be sensitive to the discretization grid choice.

-Another way to define the time-to-event problem is in terms of a neural ordinary differential equation model~\cite{danks22, tang22, moon22}.
-Neural ODE models internalize time discretization and interpolation steps, reducing the need for manual time-grid design while retaining a continuous-time structure.

-In terms of neural net architecture by deep learning approaches, the core survival methodology described above is typically implemented as a survival head, coupled with an encoder matched to the data modality, e.g., RNNs for time-varying data~\cite{gupta19}, CNNs~\cite{sybil}, or ViT~\cite{erdur25} for images, and transformers for longitudinal EHR data~\cite{rao26}.
+To internalize time discretization and interpolation steps, the cumulative hazard can be obtained by solving a neural ODE~\citep{danks22, tang22, moon22} or directly through monotone positive neural networks~\citep{Rindt21, jeanselme23}.
 To the best of our knowledge, no existing approach utilizes the prior-fitting on synthetic data and in-context learning for survival analysis.
 We address this gap and outline a path towards foundation model approaches for time-to-event data.